 Frenchtown, a fishing port on the edge of downtown Charlotte Amalie, has become something of a local culinary mecca.
 The restaurants here range from delis to pizza joints to upscale dining, with Bella Blu occupying the upper strata.
 If you've got a craving for authentic Austrian wiener schnitzel (and who doesn't when vacationing in the Caribbean?), this is your place; there's also a variety of Mediterranean dishes on the menu and an extensive wine list.

 Painted in bright blue and yellow, and adorned with bright and whimsical artwork, Bella Blu is a feast for the eyes as well as the palate.
-It looks new and trendy, but is actually one of the island's oldest restaurants, recently celebrating 30 years in business.
+It looks new and trendy, but is actually one of the island's oldest restaurants, in business for more than 30 years.

 The Old Stone Farmhouse